hanatarek96/login-signup-with-firebase-in-dart/README.md

 you can test it using postman by adding the url using the POST methods where you enter email, password, phone, username in sign up and email and password in login

+Make sure to change your API_key, project_id and the collection and docID to your own

 [license_badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [license_link]: https://opensource.org/licenses/MIT
 [very_good_analysis_badge]: https://img.shields.io/badge/style-very_good_analysis-B22C89.svg